microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 > process.

 If this is fixed in the future, we could theoretically re-introduce de-elevating a profile.
-The original spec propsed a `"elevated": bool?` setting, with the following behaviors:
+The original spec proposed a `"elevated": bool?` setting, with the following behaviors:
 * `null` (_default_): Don't modify the elevation level when running this profile
 * `true`: If the current window is unelevated, try to create a new elevated